Pogbino395/SelfLearning_AI_Plugin_UE5.3/PluginConfiguration.md

 ### **Setup Training Environment**

+   1. **Open Level:**
-   1. Create a new level or open an existing one in the Content Folder.
+      Create a new level or open an existing one in the Content Folder.

+   2. **Design Environment:**
-   2. Design the environment where the AI agent will be trained, including necessary elements like obstacles, targets, and pathways.
+      Design the environment where the AI agent will be trained, including necessary elements like obstacles, targets, and pathways.

+   3. **Save level:**
-   3. Save the level.
+      Save the level.

 ## **Configuring the AI Agent**

    ### **Add AI Component to Actor**

+   1. **Select the agent:**
-   1. Open the actor blueprint that will be used for training.
+      Open the actor blueprint that will be used for training.

+   1. **Add Component:**
-   2. In the **Components** tab, add the **P_ANN_BP_Component** from the **SelfLearning_AI** to your actor.
+      In the **Components** tab, add the **P_ANN_BP_Component** from the **SelfLearning_AI** to your actor.
 This component will enable the actor to interact with the AI system, allowing it to receive inputs, process data, and produce outputs based on the neural network.

    ### **Create Function to Calculate Inputs**